 [UPDATE 8/21: The Apartment Tax Visualization Tool is online (see below)]

-Just in time for DISD’s record-breaking $3.7 billion dollar bond package, we are putting the final touches on an online tax visualization app for renters.
-Renters, you say?
-Yes!
+Apartment renters pay taxes too.
+Did you know that?
 Apartment renters are usually unaware of the tax impact on the rent they pay.
 In fact, renters tend to pay more tax on smaller square footages than homeowners.

 Some apartment complexes pay millions of dollars, each year, in taxes.
-Most renters pay thousands of their rent dollars toward these taxes.
+It is common for a single renter to pay thousands of their rent dollars toward these taxes.
 These dollars go unnoticed because it is baked into the rent.

 Public agencies are generally mum on this topic because they know the topic would not be popular--especially when they are trying to pitch things like large bond packages or tax increases.
 Apartment complexes tend to shy away from direct disclosures for a variety of reasons.